TomObungu/physics.md/OCR A Level Physics/Specification/Energy, Power And Resistance/Potential Difference And e.m.f.md

 \text{When R is large } e.g. R=9\times10^{5}, V=1 \\ \\
 I=\frac{V}{R} = \frac{1}{9\times 10^{5}}= 1.111\times 10^{-6} =0.00000111\dots \\\implies I\approx 0
 \end{gather*}
 $$
+### Why
+This is due to electric fields and conductivity.
+At branches on points around the whole circuit, the electric field is determined by $E=\frac{V}{L}$.
+Where $V$ is the voltage across the branch is the $L$ length of the of the wire.
+For identical resistors with the same voltage, this equation would yield a constant electric field in each branch.

+However the key relationship is $J=\sigma E$, where $J$ is the current density, $\sigma$ is the conductivity, and $E$ is the electric field strength.
+The conductivity $\sigma$ of a material is determined by its resistivity where $\sigma=\frac{1}{\rho}$.
+And $\rho$ is directly effected by R due to $\rho=\frac{RA}{L}$ , where $A$ is the area of the wire.
+You can see that the resistivity is affected by the resistance so areas of the circuit with higher resistance will directly increase the resistivity $\rho\propto R\implies \rho=kR$.
+This in turn affects the conductivity

+So this means for each branch, the proportion of charge carries that pass through the branch is given by $\frac{1}{kR}$

+The small proportion that do make it into the branch with higher resistance, the charge carries experience frequent collisions with the resistivity material, e.g. a lattice which causes them to have changes in directions which in turn decreases the mean drift velocity of the charge carriers.
+Reducing the speed at which the charge carriers travel through the wire and the amount of charge through the wire directly decreases the current.
+This is the definition of current.

 ## Electromotive Force
 Potential difference describes when work is done by the charge carriers.